 Swarm-Tag header response.
 You can view this header response with curl when passing the

 --verbose flag to an upload:

-While the automatically-generated tag is convenient, with big uploads it might take a while until the bee API returns the headers.
-What you want to do in this case is to pre-generate the tag and pass this tag along the upload command.
+While the automatically-generated tag is convenient, with big uploads it might take a while until the Bee API returns the headers.
+What you want to do in this case is to pre-generate the tag and pass this tag along with the upload command.

 Generate a tag:

-When you manually create the tag, you will be able to view the status of preparing the chunks for upload (
+When you manually create the tag, you will be able to view the status of chunks being prepared for upload (

 processed) as well as the status of uploading to the network (